dianeMADS/dashboards/README.md

 ##### Toolkit: (NMS) API, Python, SQL and key-value NoSQL, AWS cloud computing, Alteryx, SnowFlake, Tableau

 # Ex 1.
 Realtime Traffic Map
 Some visualizations are simply traffic maps, which give leadership a high-level view of the network topology and bandwidth utilization.
-This dashboard comprises:
+This dashboard type comprises:
 - cities (i.e. network nodes),
 - links with color coding differentiating between owned and leased fibers and failure events,
 - and traffic over installed capacity in bits per sec.